 Oral Surgeon A dentist licensed as a doctor of dentistry (D.M.D.) or dental surgery (D.D.S.) to functions such as eating, chewing, speech, and respiration.

 Organ Donor Services Services related to the donation of an organ.

-Orofacial Anomalies Cleft lip or cleft palate and other birth defects of the mouth and face affecting orthodontics by the American Board of Orthodontics.
+Orofacial Anomalies Cleft lip or cleft palate and other birth defects of the mouth and face affecting

 Orthodontic Services to treat Orofacial Anomalies